-Built-in natural gas grills are designed to slide into a nook meant specifically for a grill.
-They’re the best choice for an outdoor kitchen where you build the appliances into place as part of the outdoor room’s design.
-While they don’t have legs, the cooking area is not necessarily smaller than a freestanding grill.
-Built-in grills create a more seamless look than a freestanding grill.
+- Built-in natural gas grills are designed to slide into a nook meant specifically for a grill.
+The best outdoor built-in grill is a natural choice for an outdoor kitchen where you build the appliances into place as part of the outdoor room’s design.
+The cooking area is not necessarily smaller than a freestanding grill, and legless built-in grills create a more seamless look than with a freestanding grill.

 Material and Construction

 The bodies, legs, and lids of grills are usually made of either stainless steel or standard painted steel.

 - Stainless steel is the most durable material.
 It’s corrosion resistant, long-lasting, and easy to clean, but it’s also expensive and heavy.